• Skip to main content

 There were also security issues with Intel – go read about the Kernel Virus affecting their processors – Meltdown & Spectre (also on Wikipedia).
 Nobody wants their sensitive data stolen from their CPU kernel.

 There is, however, one big advantage to Intel.
-Their CPUs come with an integrated graphic card!
+Their CPUs come with an integrated graphic card.
 The benefits are huge.
-First of all, it does the work.
-No need to buy a separate, pricey card.
-And, noise levels are extremely important to me.
+First of all, it’s good enough for me – I don’t play any games.
+Second, no need to buy a separate card.
+Third, no noise!
 A separate graphic card brings additional heat, fans and noise, while an integrated graphic card does not.

 Also, you can’t game on an integrated card – which will keep you more productive ;) All in all, I love integrated graphics.

 So, I bought the i9-9900.
-It’s way too powerful for what I do, but I got it for 50% off and it has an integrated GPU which I’m delighted with.
+It’s way too powerful for what I do, but I got it for 50% off and it has an integrated GPU.
+For my second computer, I bought a newer i5-12600K.
+The 12th-gen CPUs by Intel are absolute killers.
+This i5 is stronger than my i9-9900K!
+I’m delighted with both of them.

 Not much else to say.